RayaneMouhli/RayaneMouhli.github.io/_pages/about.md

 ---
 I am a PhD student in applied mathematics at MAP5 (Université Paris Cité) and LJLL (Sorbonne Université) under the supervision of [Barbara Gris](http://gris.perso.math.cnrs.fr/fr/) and [Irène Kaltenmark](https://sites.google.com/site/irenekaltenmark/).
 Previously, I was a visiting scholar at University of Utah where i worked with [Sarang Joshi](https://www.bme.utah.edu/profile/?unid=u0492366).

-I am also part of [Inria CAGE](https://www.ljll.fr/~sigalotti/cage/home.html)'s team and a member of the organisation team of the Federation Parisienne de Modélisation Mathématiques ([FP2M](https://fp2m.math.cnrs.fr/index.html)) PhD's seminar.
+I am also part of [Inria CAGE](https://www.ljll.fr/~sigalotti/cage/home.html)'s team and a member of the organisation team of the Federation Parisienne de Modélisation Mathématiques ([FP2M](https://fp2m.math.cnrs.fr/ephemeres.html)) PhD's seminar.

 My main research interests span infinite-dimensional geometry, Lie groups, and shape analysis.
-More specifically, I am currently working on decorrelation of vector fields and growth models.
+More specifically, I am currently working on decorrelation of different modes of deformations.
 If you want to discuss, feel free to contact me !